 Locally known as Laguna Bacalar, ‘La Laguna de los Siete Colores’, which in English translates to seven color lagoon or lake of seven colors.
 It’s a stunning freshwater lagoon that is so clear it lives up to its nickname.
 If you didn’t know any better, you would think that this place is an idyllic Caribbean seaside town.

 Lots of Bacalar visitors just come for a day trip, go on a Bacalar boat tour, and leave.
 We highly suggest staying for at least two nights at one of the Bacalar hotels on the lake, like Hotel CasaBakal.
 If you can’t stay overnight, we suggest this tour that leaves from Playa del Carmen and Tulum.

 “Bacalar, The Maldives of Mexico”

-We’ve put together this Bacalar Mexico travel guide to answers all your questions and inspire you to add it to your Mexico bucket list!
+We’ve put together this complete Bacalar Mexico travel guide to answer all your questions and inspire you to add it to your Mexico bucket list!

 Jump to info on Bacalar, Mexico:

-Where is Bacalar, Mexico
+Where is Bacalar Mexico?

-How to Get to Bacalar, Mexico
+How to Get to Bacalar

 Drive to Bacalar

-The easiest way to Bacalar is by renting a car in Mexico and driving yourself to Bacalar.
-If you are staying in Cancun, Playa del Carmen, or Tulum you can easily rent a car there or get a rental car at the Cancun airport when you fly in.
+The easiest way to Bacalar is by renting a car in Mexico and driving yourself.
+If you are staying in Cancun, Playa del Carmen, or Tulum, you can easily rent a car or get a rental car at the Cancun International Airport when you fly in.